LanguageModelling/BookCorpusLanguageModelling/README.md

 # Bookcorpus LanguageModeling
-For this project, we implemented and evaluated three language models to understand their effective- ness in sequence modeling tasks.
-Language model- ing is a cornerstone of natural language processing, and selecting the right model can significantly im- pact efficiency and performance.
-By comparing these models with different vocab sizes and struc- tural complexities, we aim to provide insights into their strengths and limitations.
+For this project, we implemented and evaluated three language models to understand their effective ness in sequence modeling tasks.
+Language model ing is a cornerstone of natural language processing, and selecting the right model can significantly im pact efficiency and performance.
+By comparing these models with different vocab sizes and struc tural complexities, we aim to provide insights into their strengths and limitations.